ChesterHsieh/ChesterHsieh.github.io/_posts/2020-05-30-Financial Statements.md

 Here's the extra factors at this time, Covid-19.
 Even in the best case, it still need to take years to distribute vaccine to most relevant countires, which include some poor countries.

 ## GoTd supply and demend.
 The last factor is inevitable to be discussed.
 Even we believe the 2 assumptions above, any goods/real estate can be the option.
-For example, oil is somethi
+For example, oil is something necessary for most industrial, but price is going to crash in Feburary.

+Because the demand and supply play essential role in price.